 AI excels in creating detailed customer segments based on behavior, preferences, and other characteristics.
 Traditional segmentation methods might group customers by age, gender, or location, but AI can delve deeper, segmenting customers based on more nuanced factors such as buying patterns, online behavior, and even sentiment analysis from social media interactions.
 For example, Amazon uses AI-driven segmentation to personalize recommendations for each user, significantly increasing the chances of conversion.
 This level of personalization was unattainable just a few years ago but is now standard practice thanks to AI.

-2. Precision in Data-Driven Decision Making
+2. Precision in Data Driven Decision Making

 - Predictive Analytics